bobafouette/NotebookScraper/README.md

 - [x] Remove `PDF` from the project name, dirs, files and code
 - [x] Debug the python venv in the devcontainer
 - [x] Add a console script and make sure the tool can be properly installed
-- [ ] Improve logging confguration & add a bit of tui user experience